-Application procedures for the tribe will be explained at a series of applicant briefings with locations to be announced in the affected area by recovery officials.
-Approved public repair projects are paid through the tribe from funding provided by FEMA and other participating federal agencies.
+Application procedures for state, tribal, and local governments will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.
+Approved public repair projects are paid through the state from funding provided by FEMA and other participating federal agencies.